kfjahnke/envutil/README.md

 needing support can operate without need for special-casing access to marginal pixels.
 The formation and use of the IR image is transparent, it's used automatically.
-There are two parameters which influence the size of the 'support margin', namely --support_min and --tile_width - usually it's best to leave them at their defaults.
+There are two parameters which influence the size of the 'support margin', namely --support_min and --tile_size - usually it's best to leave them at their defaults.
-To access pixels in lat/lon environment maps which are marginal, envutil exploits the inherent periodicity of the lat/lon image - simple periodicity in the horizontal and 'over-the-pole' periodicity in the vertical (that's mirroring plus an offset of half the image's width).
+To access pixels in lat/lon environment maps which are marginal, envutil exploits the inherent periodicity of the lat/lon image - simple periodicity in the horizontal and 'over-the-pole' periodicity in the vertical (that's reflecting in the vertical plus an offset of half the image's width in the horizontal).
+One can in fact generate an image from a full spherical which is periodic vertically by cutting of the right half, rotating it by 180 degrees and pasting it to the bottom of the first half. lux does just that for it's 'spherical filter', so that the image pyramids used internally can be created with geometrically correct down-scaling. envutil does not use mip-mapping or other pyramid-like code itself (even though OIIO's texture system code does so), so this is merely a technical hint.

 As an alternative to the antialiasing and interpolation provided by OIIO, envutil offers processing with bilinear interpolation and it's own antialiasing filter, using a method which I call 'twining'.
-Twining exploits the fact that the processing builds up a pixel pipeline as a functional construct, and parts of the chain of functors can be 'wrapped' in other functors which modify their input or output.
-So twining picks the part of the processing chain which handles the conversion from a 2D pick-up coordinate to a pixel value and wraps it in an outer functor which calls that bit of processing repeatedly with slightly altered coordinates, gathers the results and forms a weighted sum from them.
-The weighted sum is then produced as output of the outer functor.
-The remainder of the pixel pipeline remains unaffected, so the mechanism is independent of other precessing steps and can be used in combination with all of the interpolators which envutil offers.
-So using 'twining' together with OIIO's environment lookup is quite possible, though it's not sensible, because OIIO provides it's own filtering.
+Both for OIIO-based lookup and for twining, the beginning of the pixel pipeline receives not just one 3D directional 'ray' coordinate pointing 'into' the environment, but three: the second and third ray are calculated to coincide with a target coordinate one discrete step toward the right or downwards, respectively, in the *target* image.
+The pixel pipeline which receives these sets of three ray coordinates can glean the difference between the first ray and the two other two rays and adapt the lookup based on this additional information.
+For lookup, simple differencing produces an approximation of the derivatives, or, to interpret the difference differently, a pair of 3D vectors which can be used to construct a plane and place several lookup points on that plane, to combine their results to form the output as a weighted sum.

 From visual inspection of the results, envutil's use of OIIO's lookup seems to produce quite soft images.
 OIIO's lookup is - with the settings envutil uses - conservative and makes an effort to avoid aliasing, erring on the side of caution.
 Of course I can't rule out that my use of OIIO's lookup is not coded correctly, but I'm quite confident that I've got it right.
-Using OIIO's lookup is quite involved, because it needs the derivatives of the pick-up coordinate relative to the progress of the canonical target image coordinate.
 As of this writing, OIIO's lookup offers functions with SIMD parameter set, processing batches of coordinates.
 Internally, though, the coordinates are processed one after the other (albeit with use of vertical SIMDization for the single-coordinate lookups).
 This is one of the reasons